berkeley-scf/tutorial-unix-basics/index.md

 ## 6.2 Disk usage

 You can can see how much disk space is being used versus available as follows.
-The 'Mounted' column will generally identify the parts of the filesystem in a more user-friendly way than the 'Filesystem' column.
+The 'Mounted on' column will generally identify the parts of the filesystem in a more user-friendly way than the 'Filesystem' column.

 ```bash
 $ df -h